Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 -   **Objective:** To create a more explicit and reliable way to track the rate-limit status of each credential.
 -   **Action:**
     -   In the `CredentialStatus` interface, we will modify the `rateLimit` property to be more structured.
 It will now include an `isRateLimited` boolean flag and an `expiresAt` timestamp.
+    -   We will also add a `projectId` field to the `CredentialStatus` interface to store the project ID for each credential.

 #### **3.2. `src/credential-manager.ts` - Smarter Credential Management**